 The answer, as always, was yes.

 From putting together the SC BBQ Map for the site, I knew that there were a couple of options in the Hardeeville area.
+And if you are traveling along I-95, consider checking out our Interstate 95 BBQ Restaurant Guide.

 There is Chicken Lickin’, obviously, but there is also The Pink Pig, about 8 miles from that same exit, in the same direction.
 For convenience’s sake, she decided on the closer option: Chicken Lickin’.